David Berman (musician): Early life

 For Berman, Dallas' burgeoning new wave scene served as an early source of musical inspiration.
 He took an interest in a friend's rare Fairlight keyboard, and in the likes of Art of Noise, Prefab Sprout, X, the Replacements, the Cure, New Order, and Echo and the Bunnymen.
 Hoping to imitate the lyrics of Jello Biafra and Exene Cervenka, he began experimenting with poetry by writing to high school girlfriends.
 (Note: He considered the line "A cartoon lake.
 Wolf on skates" to be his first true foray into poetry.)
-He read Henry Miller's The Rosy Crucifixion when he was 14: "It gave me permission to enjoy life".
+He read Henry Miller's The Rosy Crucifixion when he was 14, of which he said provided him with "permission to enjoy life".
 Reading significantly in his life, Berman said, reinforced his empathy, especially for those also troubled; he cited William Faulkner as an influence.

 Berman went to the University of Virginia in 1985.
-He had been, by his own admission, "too lazy" to apply for college, so his father's secretary completed and submitted applications on his behalf.
+He had been, by his own admission, "too lazy" to apply to college, so his father's secretary completed and submitted applications on his behalf.
 At university, Berman met fellow students Stephen Malkmus, Bob Nastanovich, and James McNew.
 He frequently attended concerts, shared records, and discussed obscure bands with Malkmus and Nastanovich, having first encountered the former in a carpool to a show.
 The quartet formed the band Ectoslavia.
 He graduated in 1989 with a bachelor's degree in English literature.